stefanoborini/book-modelviewcontroller/source/00_introduction/00_preface.rst

 patterns.
 As I gathered more and more information from the net and my personal experience, I suddenly found out that the amount and structure of what I wrote was beyond the scope of a blog, hence the decision to re-label it as a book.
-I am happy with the decision, because it gives me now freedom to add material I would not have added before.
+I am happy with the decision, because it gave me freedom to add material I would not have added otherwise.

 This works presents and enriches design solutions, best practices, and experiments made available by countless blog posts and comments.
 Being a work in progress, there's still a lot to be done.
-Please be patient, but feel free to send me feedback, push requests and take advantage of the material already present.
+Please be patient, but feel free to send me feedback, pull requests, and take advantage of the material already present.
 This book is released under GFDL license.

 Why is this book free?